Here’s what we know so far.

 Who’s in the Obi-Wan Kenobi cast?

-Well, Ewan McGregor for one.
+In the starring role is of course Obi-Wan himself, Ewan McGregor.
 There had been rumours that the actor would return to the part he played across the prequel trilogy for years, originally expected to be in a standalone movie, but he’s now confirmed to star in the Disney+ series.

 “It’s been four years of saying ‘well, I don’t know’,” he told fans at D23 2019.
 “Now I can say ‘yes, we’re going to do it’.”